Bakes on Mesh is a feature to allow system avatar baked textures to be shown on mesh attachments.

 Altogether this gives 11 possible channels for wearables to use for textures, and for the baking service to produce.

 New channels aren’t useful unless there is some way to wear items that use those channels To meet this need, a new wearable type called Universal has been added.
 The Universal wearable has slots corresponding to all 11 of the new and old bake channels.
-In layering order, universal wearables go between the tattoo and body layers.
+In layering order, universal wearables go above the skin and tattoo wearables, and below all other types of clothing.

 You can now apply these textures to the diffuse textures of your avatar’s attachments: